baryluk/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 5. To add your user to the video and render groups, use the following command with the sudo password:

-**Note**: *render group* is required only for Ubuntu v20.04.
-For all other ROCm supported operating systems, continue to use *video group*.
+**Note**: Group `render` is required only for Ubuntu v20.04.
+For all other ROCm supported operating systems, continue to use `video` group.

 ::